Skip to content

 Learn more about Negi and other Japanese vegetables on our website.

 This dish was created for the Oishii Nippon Project in collaboration with the Culinary Institute of America.
-Follow link for a video demonstration and more ONP recipes.
+Follow this link for a video demonstration and more ONP recipes.

 Older Post